-Let’s assume you have various administrative tasks that you need help with.
+This is a great option if you have a variety of administrative tasks that you need help with.
 A VA will track their time while performing these tasks, and invoice you upon completion.
 Your VA will have policies in place that protect both you and your VA.
 Take the time to read it, it’s important to know what is acceptable in your terms, and what isn’t.

 This option is probably the best out of all options.
 Retaining a VA’s time means you are a priority.
 A VA will pay attention to YOUR tasks before an hourly or project-based client.

 Your VA will still track their time, and let you know if you are nearing the end of your retainer.
 You can decide on purchasing another chunk of time or, you can choose to have the job completed next month.